Shamimlytton2024/Code-challenge2/README.md

 Support and Contact Details

 Incase of any querry,need for collaboration or issue with this code ,feel free to reach me at shamim.kalande@student.moringaschool.com.

+LICESENCE
+This project is under the license of MIT Lisence and environment.

 MIT License